SarderLab/DN_classification/README.md

 # DN_classification

-This repository contains the source codes for the publication entitled "", which was accepted in JASN on XX.
+This repository contains the source codes for the publication entitled "", which was submitted after revision to JASN on XX.